District of Columbia Air National Guard

 District of Columbia National Guard unless activated.
 The District of Columbia Air National Guard is headquartered in Washington D.C.
 The commander of the District of Columbia National Guard was Major General William J. Walker until he retired following his appointment as Sergeant-at-Arms of the U.S. House of Representatives in April, 2021.

 Overview

 The District of Columbia Air National Guard is unique among the United States Air National Guard.
 Because Washington, D.C. lacks an Air Force installation with a runway, DC Air National Guard units are stationed at nearby Joint Base Andrews in Maryland.

 Under the "Total Force" concept, District of Columbia Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 District of Columbia ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the District of Columbia Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the District of Columbia ANG are subject to being activated by order of the Mayor to provide protection of life and property, and preserve peace, order and public safety.
-State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.